Robust Collision Detection for Robots with Variable Stiffness Actuation by Using MAD-CNN: Modularized-Attention-Dilated Convolutional Neural Network: Introduction

-In this paper, we introduce MAD-CNN, a novel network for collision detection in robots with variable stiffness actuators.
-MAD-CNN incorporates joint modularization and dilated convolutional neural network (CNN), along with an attention module, as shown in Figure \ref{fig:network structure}.
-Joint modularization separates individual joints by using joint-specific variables, reducing the parameter search space and enabling efficient training with limited data.
-Dilated convolution allows the network to capture long-range dependencies in the input signal, enhancing collision detection sensitivity.
-The attention module prioritizes relevant components within the joint collision features, further improving the network's sensitivity and robustness to collisions.
+In light of these challenges, this paper introduces MAD-CNN, a novel network architecture designed for collision detection in robots equipped with variable stiffness actuators.
+MAD-CNN incorporates a dual inductive bias, comprising joint modularization and dilated convolutional neural network, along with an attention module, to address the intricacies associated with variable stiffness actuation.
+The proposed architecture aims to enhance collision sensitivity, robustness, and data efficiency, particularly in scenarios involving hard-to-collect and imbalanced collision data.